Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

         COMMIT TRANSACTION
         GO

-4. Choose the **F5** key to run the procedure.
+4. Press **F5** to run the procedure.

 	> [!NOTE]
-	>If you have not restarted SQL Server Management Studio since you created the stored procedures for marking transactions, one or more red wavy lines might underscore the name of the server and the names of the databases.
+	> If you have not restarted SQL Server Management Studio since you created the stored procedures for marking transactions, one or more red wavy lines might underscore the name of the server and the names of the databases.
 However, the procedure should still run.

-    If the procedure is well-formed, the message "Command(s) completed successfully." appears in the Query Editor.
+    If the procedure is correct, the message "Command(s) completed successfully." appears in the Query Editor.

 5. (Optional) Save the procedure.